isabella232/OneScriptLang/docs/Instructions.md

     // Null exception
     ...
 ```
-The `pushh` instruction pushes a handler onto the handler task.
+The `pushh` instruction pushes a handler onto the handler stack.
 Thew handler stack operates as a cascading exception handler, so if the error is not picked up by the handler on top of the stack the next handler is used.

 The `throw` instruction will cause an exception to be thrown and the handler stack to be accessed for in search for an exception handler that will support the error.